Fulltone OCD-Ge Obsessive Compulsive Drive Pedal Review

 My Final Thoughts and Review of the Fulltone OCD-Ge Drive Pedal

-There’s a lot to like about this new “old” version of the Fulltone OCD.
+There’s much to like about this new “old” version of the Fulltone OCD.
 If you already have an OCD and it’s your main pedal it might be worth considering.
-If you enjoy your original OCD and it’s not quite right then I would give this new one a miss.
+If you enjoy your original OCD and it’s not quite right, then I would give this new one a miss.
 Lastly, if you don’t yet own an OCD and wondering if you should get this new one over the old one my answer is – Go for it!

 The OCD is more like a main pedal for rhythm or straight-up lead guitar parts.
 It won’t work great as a clean boost in my experience.
-If you are looking for a transparent overdrive check out my article for the best Klon Centaur pedals.
+If you want a transparent overdrive, check out my article for the best Klon Centaur pedals.
 The Klon will give a better clean boost than the OCD Ge.
-The OCD Ge however, will sound way better as an always-on pedal.
+The OCD Ge, however, will sound way better as an always-on pedal.